 A common standard is a standard where:

-Decision making methods?
+Decision-making methods?
 Sure, you remember your history classes!
-Autocratic, democratic, monarchic method etc. In management, we don’t speak of methods but use a similar vocabulary to describe the decision making process: authoritarian, participative etc.
+Autocratic, democratic, monarchic methods, etc. In management, we don’t speak of methods but use a similar vocabulary to describe the decision-making process: authoritarian, participative, etc.

 Autocratic method: the Chief analyzes and decides only.

 |Oligarchic method: a few bosses analyze and decide only.||